juhijoshi-coder/juhijoshi-coder/README.md

 - 👋 Hi, I’m @juhijoshi-coder
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on front-end project
+- 💞️ I’m looking to collaborate on full-stack projects
 - 📫 How to reach me juhirameshjoshi1967@gmail.com

 <!---